 For chopping firewood, shoveling driveways, general cabin maintenance and everyday use, the Vermonter is our trustworthy utility glove of choice.
 Vermont Glove — a relaunched, environment-friendly offshoot of longstanding Green Mountain Glove Co. — hand-stitches high-quality goatskin leather gloves out of an old creamery in Randolph, Vermont.
 For winter use, make sure to pair the Vermonter with one of Vermont Glove’s removable wool liners.

 Outdoor Research Lucent Heated Gloves

-Best Battery Heated Gloves: Each Lucent Heated Glove has a built-in battery-powered heating system (called ALTIHeat) that evenly distributes heat across the entire hand.
-The battery promises to last eight hours on low, five hours on medium and two and a half hours on high.
+Each Lucent Heated Glove has a built-in battery-powered heating system, ALTIHeat. that evenly distributes heat across the entire hand.
+The battery promises to last eight hours on low, five hours on medium and two-and-a-half hours on high.
 The gloves also have Gore-Tex inserts, making them both waterproof and windproof.
 These heated gloves are ideal for people who naturally have bad circulation.
 Just remember to charge the battery the night before.

 Behold the most innovative and impactful new items we discovered at the outdoor industry’s massive winter trade show.
 Read the Story